-Piping Design Basics- Piping Isometric Drawings | Piping Isometrics (PDF)
+Piping Design Basics- Piping Isometric Drawings | Piping Isometrics

 What is Piping Isometric Drawing?

 Once the three-dimensional (3D) model has been established in piping design software like PDS, PDMS, or SP3D, Piping Designers/Engineers need to convey that information to the yard for fabrication and the site for Construction.
-The transferred information must have to be sufficient for the fabricator with the vision of what is to be fabricated and how the piping should be connected with other elements, with exact dimensions and a complete build/Bill of materials (BOM).
+The transferred information must be sufficient for the fabricator with the vision of what is to be fabricated and how the piping should be connected with other elements, with exact dimensions and a complete build/Bill of materials (BOM).
 This is where Piping Isometric Drawings play a magnificent role.
 So piping isometrics are directly used for the following situations:

 • For Construction Services